grafana/plugin-tools/docusaurus/docs/test-a-plugin/getting-started/write-tests.md

 <!-- ## Using `grafanaVersion` and `isFeatureToggleEnabled` fixtures -->'

-## More @grafana/plugin-e2e specific fixtures
+## More features of @grafana/plugin-e2e

 In the next test, we're asserting that a new instance of the Snowflake data source can be configured successfully.
-Notice how the fixtures `isFeatureToggleEnabled` and `grafanaVersion` allows us to customize the test code in case a certain Grafana feature toggle is enabled and for specific Grafana versions.
+Notice how the fixtures `isFeatureToggleEnabled` and `grafanaVersion` allow us to customize the test code in case a certain Grafana feature toggle is enabled and for specific Grafana versions.

 ```typescript
 import { test, expect } from '@grafana/plugin-e2e';